suneelvanapalli/css-practice-udemy/README.md

 This is practice project, will be developed following the css course in udemy

+# 29-08-2020
+- footer styles
+- packages page
+- move shared styles to shared.css

 # 28-08-2020
 - key-features section
 - circle with border-radius 50%
--

 # 27-08-2020
 - setting outline, override browser default